 The complete picture of interaction between participants in OriginTrail system is presented on data diagram (Figure 1).

 To get data onto OriginTrail network, the Data provider sends tokens and data to the chosen DC node.
 The data creator sends tokens to the smart contract with tailored escrow functionalities and broadcasts a data holding request with the required terms of cooperation.
-All interested DH node candidates then respond with their requirements by submitting their applications to the smart contract - price of the service per data unit and minimum time of providing the service.
+All interested DH node candidates then respond and initiate in a network handshake, which invovles negotiaon on the price of the service per data unit and minimum time of providing the service.

 The Data Creator will deposit the compensations in tokens for the Data Holders on an escrow smart contract that Data Holders will be able to progressively withdraw from as the time passes, and up to the full amount once the period of service is successfully finished.
 The smart contract will take care that the funds are unlocked incrementally.
 It is up to the Data Holder to decide how often it will withdraw the funds for the part of the service that is already delivered.